History and Extras

 Like most descendants of the people kidnapped and sold to Europeans as a source of free labor in the Americas, the Negros Mascogos do not know their specific origins in West Africa.
 Nonetheless, threads of West Africa culture persisted among the captured manifesting while enslaved as Gullah culture, a culmination of different traditions from the many different peoples captured.
 One big example of such tradition is the capeyuye.
 Another was the construction of houses.
 Still more included certain ceremonies and complicated naming traditions.

-Escape to Florida - Becoming Seminole
+Becoming Seminole

 Many people who freed themselves from slavery as far north as the Carolinas escaped to Florida.
 As early as the mid 1700s, Seminole leaders such as Chief Payne and his brother Billy Bowlegs began offering official refuge in Seminole lands to people escaping colonial slavery.

-Journey to Mexico
+Feeding the Journey to Mexico

 Following an order from President Polk that nullified earlier promised made to the Black Seminoles, John Horse and Wild Cat decided it was time to leave Indian Territory.
 They departed in November 1949, under cover of the hunting season.

 This arduous journey would prove the reliability of food traditions as well as the skills of guerilla warriors.
-Along the way, the group planted crops whenever they could, made sofkee, a gruel made from cornmeal, and dried meats and melons for preserved, travel-ready foods.
+Along the way, the group planted corn crops whenever they could, made sofkee, a gruel made from cornmeal, and dried meats and melons for preserved, travel-ready foods.

 Birth of the Mascogos